opensearch-project/documentation-website/_benchmark/guides/sigv4-support.md

 ---
 layout: default
 title: SigV4 Support
-nav_order:
+nav_order: 70
 parent: Guides
 ---

-# Run with sigv4 support
+# Running OpenSearch Benchmark with AWS Sigv4

-Note: Sigv4 refers to AWS Signature Version 4
+OpenSearch Benchmark supports AWS Signature Version 4 (Sigv4) authentication.
+To run with Sigv4, use the following steps:

 1. Provision a serverless collection with proper access policies and security policies.
 Serverless usually requires that users specify an IAM User or Role ARN in the access policy.